There are so many things to do in New York that you’re never quite done exploring.

 Yes, Central Park is much more than a city park.
-It is a tourist attraction in and of itself, with some incredible landmarks: Strawberry Fields, aka John Lennon’s memorial; and the beautiful Bethesda fountain and terrace are just a few.
-And it’s a very romantic place to spend some time with your loved one (for more romantic cities, check out this post).
+It is a tourist attraction in and of itself, with some incredible landmarks: Strawberry Fields, aka John Lennon’s memorial; the beautiful Bethesda fountain and terrace; Belvedere Castle; the Lake; Gapstow Bridge (one of the most iconic sights in the park) and more.

 To be honest, finding one’s way across Central Park isn’t easy.
 That’s why I recommend taking one of Central Park Tours.
 They are 100% responsible (no animal use, which to me is a bonus as I can’t stand the use of animals in tourist attractions), and great value for money.